josecome/django-rest-framework-simplejwt-auth/README.md

 # django-rest-framework-simplejwt-auth

-This project aim to demostrate how to implement authentication in Django REST Framework using SimpleJWT
+This project aims to demostrate how to implement authentication in Django REST Framework using SimpleJWT